BlinkRez/blinkrez/doc/dns-design.rst

 The handle is returned by connect() to identify a pending connection operation, and used by cancel() to terminate that operation.
-This value is an opaque key used by blinkrez_connector, and has no semantic meaning outside of the API.
+This value is an opaque key used by bz_connector, and has no semantic meaning outside of the API.

 connect() returns false and error information if the provided data is invalid, or memory has been exhausted.
 Otherwise, it returns true and a handle.